 Getting ready for a new school year can be daunting.
-To make the process a little easier, weâve provided some tips to help you prepare your child for the new year â whether theyâre starting school for the very first time or returning after the summer break.
+To make the process a little easier, we've provided four tips to help you prepare your child for the new year whether they're starting school for the very first time or returning after the summer break.

-The end of the summer break may see the arrival of the post-holiday blues, but this can be combatted with getting your child excited about the new school year.
+Start talking about the school yearThe end of the summer break may see the arrival of the post-holiday blues, but this can be combatted with getting your child excited about the new school year.
 One way to do this is to begin talking about school well before the first day back.
 You might ask them:

 Reintroduce your child's normal routines

 If your child has specific routines during the school year, it's a good idea to reintroduce these before the first week of school.
 This will help ease them back into their normal schedule while also ensuring that their first week back isn't too overwhelming, especially if after-school activities are thrown into the mix.
 It's especially easy for sleeping and eating patterns to get out of kilter over the summer holidays, so it's important to start encouraging normal sleeping and eating habits.

 Consider your child's needs and concernsIf your child is starting school for the very first time, starting at a new school, beginning secondary school or just feeling a little anxious, you may need to take a few extra steps before their first day.
 This may include things like: